 The belief that lower interest rates raise demand is based on the theory that households attempt to smooth their consumption over time.
 However, poor credit and high levels of existing debt are more likely to prevent spending than higher interest rates.
 Lower rates could, in theory, depress household incomes by reducing income from lower interest earned on savings and pensions.
 With increasing healthcare costs, our ability to live longer, and the uncertainty of pensions, households will actually attempt to save more and spend less in times of low or negative interest rates.

-Increased savings is also what we see from large corporations like Apple, who have billions stored outside the United States for tax benefits.
+Increased savings is also what we see from large corporations like Apple, which have billions stored outside the United States for tax benefits.
 Even if taxes were not a factor, these corporations would likely not spend it because of the lack of potential investments.
 As a result, billions are left in foreign countries, not stimulating our economy.

 Denmark implemented negative interest rates about four years ago.
 Consequently, savings accounts in the country pay nothing while owning real estate actually pays interest.
 The NIRP was used to convince people to save less and spend more in an attempt to stimulate a stagnant economy.
 Data from economies that have implemented negative interest rates, including Denmark indicate that people save more and spend less when interest rates are negative.

 These results introduce an economic theory called the permanent income hypothesis.
 The theory describes how agents (people) spread consumption over their lifetimes.
 Developed by Milton Friedman, the hypothesis states that a person’s consumption at a point in time is determined not just by their current income but also their expected income in future years, their “permanent income.”
 Changes in permanent income, instead of changes in temporary income, are the catalyst for changes in a consumer’s consumption patterns.
-The permanent income hypothesis may help to explain why people choose to save in times of negative interest rates instead of spend.
+The permanent income hypothesis may help to explain why people choose to save in times of negative interest rates instead of spending.
 They may view their permanent income as decreasing in economic times that justify the use of negative interest rates, causing the consumer to feel the need to save more in an attempt to protect their standard of living.

 Long considered to be infeasible, negative interest rates have led to some undesirable side effects.
 As real estate becomes more popular, the possibility interest rates rise again and consumers are unable to repay the loans or the real estate decreases in value are distinct possibilities.

 In Sweden, the household debt to disposable income has risen to 175%, up from a low of 90% twenty years ago.
 The increase in household debt is due to the negative interest rates, making consumers feel compelled to use the money because it is inexpensive.
 Many believe the current ratio of 175% to be unsustainable.
-Even if spending increases low or negative interest rates are a concern because they increase lending and possibly risk taking.
+Even if spending increases low or negative interest rates are a concern because they increase lending and possibly risk-taking.
 Many European cities are experiencing a rapid rise in home prices because of negative interest rate policies, creating a real estate bubble that cannot be sustained.
 At some point, the real estate market and the economy will come crashing down.
 Michael Soebygge, deputy manager of a local branch of Nordjyske Bank said, “A lot of people sitting with short-term loans close to zero can’t afford to see them go to 2% or 3%.”

 The oldest central bank in the world, Sweden’s Riksbank, first went negative in February of last year in an attempt to stimulate inflation.
 Riksbank’s governor Stefan Ingves believes the current economic conditions are “dangerous” and that households in Sweden are “borrowing way, way too much.
 It must be reversed sooner than later.”